History of the Jews in Latvia: Developments 1970–1991

 The Jewish population of Latvia declined from 28,300 in 1979 to 22,900 in 1989, when 18,800 of its Jews lived in the capital Riga.
 Part of this was due to a high rate of emigration to Israel; the Soviet Union allowed limited numbers of Jewish citizens to leave the country for Israel every year.
 Between 1968 and 1980, 13,153 Jews, or 35.8% of the Jewish population of Latvia, emigrated to Israel or other Western countries.
-Another major factor was a high rate of assimilation and intermarriage, and a death rate higher than the birth rate.
-In 1988–89 the Jewish birth rate was 7.0 per 1,000 and the Jewish mortality rate – 18.3 per 1,000.
-In 1987, 39.7% of children born of Jewish mothers had non-Jewish fathers.

 In 1989, there were 22,900 Jews in Latvia, who comprised some 0.9% of the population.
 That same year Soviet Union allowed unrestricted Jewish immigration, and 1,588 Jews emigrated from Latvia (1,536 of them from Riga).
 In 1990, 3,388 Latvian Jews immigrated to Israel (2,837 of them from Riga).
 In 1991, the number of immigrants to Israel from Riga was 1,087.
 That same year, the Soviet Union collapsed, and Latvia regained its independence.
 Immigration continued throughout the 1990s, causing a decline in the Jewish population.
 According to the Jewish Agency, 12,624 Jews and non-Jewish family members of Jews immigrated from Latvia to Israel between 1989 and 2000.
 Some Latvian Jews also emigrated to other Western countries.
 Many of these emigrants kept their Latvian citizenship.

 After the fall of the Soviet Union and Latvian independence in 1991, many Jews who arrived from the Soviet Union were denied automatic Latvian citizenship, as with anyone of any nationality who was not a Latvian citizen, or descendant of one, until the Soviet occupation of Latvia in 1940.
 This included children and grandchildren who were born in Latvia, as per Latvian law citizenship is not determined by place of birth, but by having an ancestor who is a national or citizen of the state.
 In public school, the compulsory use of Latvian affected many Jewish students, who spoke Russian as their primary language.
 As Latvia sought to become a member of the European Union, its citizenship requirements were gradually relaxed in the 1990s, allowing for its postwar residents to apply for Latvian citizenship.

-While striving toward independence the Latvian national movement sought to make common cause with the Jews in the republic.
 July 4 was established in Latvia as a memorial day for the victims of the Holocaust.

-Many Jewish organizations operate in the country.